bleumi/bleumi-pay-sdk-ruby/docs/PayoutsApi.md

 api_instance = BleumiPay::PayoutsApi.new

 opts = {
-  chain: BleumiPay::Chain::ROPSTEN # Chain | Ethereum network in which payment is to be created.
+  chain: BleumiPay::Chain::GOERLI # Chain | Network in which payment is to be created.
 }

 begin